 Manhattan Life Insurance Company Consumer Ratings:

-Manhattan Life has been accredited by the Better Business Bureau since 2013 and currently holds an A+ rating from BBB.
+Manhattan Life has been accredited by the Better Business Bureau since 2013 and holds an A+ rating from BBB.

 The rating suggests that Manhattan Life is responsive to consumer complaints lodged with BBB.